DakotaLMartinez/meetup_clone_deploy/README.md

 # Phase 4, Lecture 7 - Deployment

 - Postgres
-- Application environments and enviroment variables
+- Application environments and environment variables
 - Production ready configuration
 - Configuration of build steps for react application
 - Telling Heroku how to run our application